cmp-202/ssh2shell/README.md

 1. Add handller functions to the host object (See requirments at start of readme).
  * These event handlers will only be run for that host config.
- * They are not bound to the class instance so can't use `this` keyword or `this.emit()`.
+ * They are not bound to the class instance so can't use `this` keyword and are limited in use of other params like sshObj.
  * Variables and functions like `sshObj.msg.send` are available through the sshObj if passed into the event as a parameter.
  * Connect, ready, error and close are not available for definition in the hosts object.
+ * Defining a host event in mose cases replaces the default event handler while that host is being processed.

-2. Add handlers to the class instance which will be run every time the event is triggered for all hosts.
+2. Handlers added to the class instance which will be run every time the event is triggered for all hosts in parrallel with any other event handlers defined.
- * Emit can be run using `this.emit('eventName', parameters)`
+ * Emit can be run using `this.emit('eventName', parameters)` and other instance properties like thisshhObj are also available.
  * The default event handlers of the class will call the host object event handler functions if they are defined.

 **Note:** any event handlers you add to the class instance are run as well as any other event handlers defined for the same event.